-This really depends on how long you are going to be in each cruise port.
+This really depends on how long you are going to be at each cruise port.
 Many of the Caribbean ports and Mexican ports are happy to take the US dollar.
 If you are doing a Mediterranean or Baltic cruise you may want to take Euro with you.
 We normally find an ATM in town once we have arrived and pull money out.
 We use the phone app xe.com to figure out the conversion for prices.

 Will I get hungry/gain weight?